kohler/hotcrp/devel/manual/hotcrapi.md

 To perform a search action, such as downloading a zip file of the submission PDFs matching a search (`get/paper`), run `php batch/hotcrapi.php search ACTIONNAME`.
-The list of `ACTIONNAME`s can be found using `search actions`.
 Actions that modify the site require the `--post` argument.
 Some actions accept additional parameters, which are passed with `--param NAME=VALUE`.

 ## `assign`